Social Science Building, Room 201

 Education Abroad Program

 Students are able to participate in the UC Education Abroad Program (EAP) or UC San Diego’s Opportunities Abroad Program (OAP) while still making progress toward completing their major.
 Students considering this option should discuss their plans with the undergraduate adviser prior to going abroad, and courses taken abroad must be approved by the department.
-Interested students should contact the Programs Abroad Office in the International Center.
+Interested students should contact the Study Abroad UC San Diego office near Matthews Quad.

 Students may minor in ethnic studies.
 Students wishing to minor in ethnic studies must satisfy the following requirements:

 - A total of seven courses will satisfy the minor program with two options as follows:

 - Option 1, the lower-division option: Students must take two of the lower-division courses from ETHN 1, ETHN 2 or ETHN 3.
 Students must also take five four-unit upper-division ethnic studies courses from the upper-division electives (see list for ethnic studies electives).

 - Option 2, the upper-division option: Students must take ETHN 100A and ETHN 100B.
 Students must also take five four-unit upper-division ethnic studies courses from the upper-division electives (see list for ethnic studies electives).